MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ie-to-microsoft-edge-redirection.md

 When an Internet Explorer user visits an incompatible public website, the user may be instructed by the website that it is incompatible with Internet Explorer and to switch to a more modern browser.

-To minimize disruptions Microsoft Edge supports a new capability that automatically redirects users.
+To minimize disruptions, Microsoft Edge supports a new capability that automatically redirects users.
 When an Internet Explorer user goes to a website that's incompatible with Internet Explorer, Windows can automatically redirect the user to Microsoft Edge.
 Only websites that are part of the [Need Microsoft Edge list](https://edge.microsoft.com/neededge/v1) are redirected.

 <!-- ====================================================================== -->